Content |

 Character and skills

 When he's hunting, the Small swiss hound is tireless and relentless, exhibiting impressive endurance and strength of character.
 They tend to be lively and excitable, eager to do their job.
-The majority of the Small swiss hound they are happy to hunt regardless, without any royal order from his master.
+Most of the Small swiss hound they are happy to hunt regardless, without any royal order from his master.

-Despite being bred to hunt, most breed members can transition from working hound to family pet easily and are generally affectionate and demonstrative of their owners.
+Despite being bred to hunt, most breed members can make the transition from working bloodhound to family pet easily and are generally affectionate and demonstrative with their owners.
 They are good friends with children and other dogs, but they cannot be trusted with small animals, including cats and rabbits.

-Individual temperaments vary, and while some may be quiet and peaceful guests of the house, others may be excitable and jumpy.
-Dogs with more energy can often be taught to settle indoors once they have been properly exercised..
-Ideally, the exercise should be done in the form of hunting, as this not only burns excess energy but also occupies your inquisitive mind.
-The dog Small swiss hound, little stimulated, often becomes an annoying pet that can be difficult to train.
+The temperaments of individuals vary, and while some may be quiet and peaceful house guests, others may be excitable and jumpy.
+Dogs with more energy can often be taught to settle inside the house once they have been properly exercised..
+Ideally, the exercise should take the form of hunting, as this not only burns off excess energy but also occupies your inquisitive mind.
+The dog Small swiss hound, little stimulated, tends to become a nuisance pet that can be difficult to train.

 Not being an aggressive dog, the Small swiss hound should not be used as a guard dog as it does not tend to scare off intruders and does not usually feel the need to guard your property.